Harburg seaport industrial and commercial area

 IBEKA industrial site in Harburg seaport

-Food industry in Harburg harbour: Cargill, Hamburger Leistungsfutter and S&A Silo
+Food industry: Cargill, Hamburger Leistungsfutter and S&A Silo

-The Harburg seaports are an important location for companies in the food industry.
+The Harburg seaport is an important location for companies from the food industry.
 Cargill operates one of Europe's most modern vegetable oil refineries here, which produces a wide range of vegetable oils and fats for the food industry.
 The product portfolio includes rapeseed, sunflower and palm oil, which is processed in flexible production processes and delivered "just-in-time".
-HL Hamburger Leistungsfutter GmbH, a leading manufacturer of speciality and pet food, is also based in Hamburg.
-The company supplies feed that impresses with its quality and cost-effectiveness.
-HL Hamburger Leistungsfutter remains competitive thanks to innovative solutions in raw material refinement.
+HL Hamburger Leistungsfutter GmbH, a leading manufacturer of speciality and pet food, is also based here.
+The company supplies feed that is characterised by both quality and cost-effectiveness.
+The company remains competitive thanks to innovative solutions in raw material refinement.
 At the Harburg site, S&A Service- und Anwendungstechnik offers comprehensive services for the storage and treatment of agricultural products.
-With a capacity of 37,000 tonnes in separate silo cells, S&A guarantees the professional storage and processing of grain, oilseeds and animal feed.
+With a capacity of 37,000 tonnes in separate silo cells, S&A ensures the professional storage and processing of grain, oilseeds and animal feed.
 These companies demonstrate the importance of Harburg as a central hub for food production and logistics.

-Building materials trade: Thomas Beton, Holcim and Heidelberg Materials
+Building trade: Thomas Beton, Holcim and Heidelberg Materials

-The Port of Harburg is home to important players in the building materials trade, whose products play a central role on numerous construction sites in Hamburg and the surrounding region.
-They make a significant contribution to urban and regional development.
+The Port of Harburg is home to important players from the building materials trade, whose products play a central role at numerous construction sites in the Hamburg region.
+As such, they are making a significant contribution to urban and regional development.
 Thomas Beton focusses on sustainable construction and uses concrete as a robust and durable material.
-Holcim Germany focuses on innovative construction solutions and promotes the efficient use of resources to support sustainable construction projects.
+Holcim Germany specialises in innovative construction solutions and promotes the efficient use of resources to support sustainable construction projects.
 Heidelberg Materials offers a wide range of building materials such as cement, ready-mix concrete, sand and gravel, which are essential for the construction of residential buildings, transport routes and industrial plants.
-These companies utilise the advantages of port logistics at the site to supply the construction industry in Hamburg and northern Germany reliably and efficiently.
-They thus make a significant contribution to the realisation of construction projects of all kinds.
-Through their close networking with local craft businesses and construction companies, these players not only strengthen the economic power of the region, but also promote the realisation of innovative and sustainable construction projects.
+These companies utilise the advantages of port logistics at the site to supply the construction industry in Hamburg and Northern Germany reliably and efficiently, thus contributing to the realisation of construction projects of all kinds.
+Through close ties with local trade businesses and construction companies, these players strengthen the region's economic power, while also promoting innovative and sustainable building construction.

-The Harburg inland port has developed into a dynamic centre for technology companies and research institutions that focus on maritime topics.
-The Hamburg Innovation Port (HIP) plays a central role in this transformation.
+The Harburg inland port has developed into a dynamic centre for technology companies and research institutions that focus on maritime issues.
+The Hamburg Innovation Port (HIP) plays a key role in this transformation process.
 It offers companies and research institutions, especially those with a maritime focus, development and office space as well as laboratories and co-working spaces.
-The innovation centre promotes cooperation between business and science and supports the establishment of an active start-up scene.
+The innovation centre promotes cooperation between business and science and facilitates the creation of an active local startup community.
 The Fraunhofer Centre for Maritime Logistics and Services (CML) is anchored in this environment and develops innovative solutions for the maritime industry and its logistics chain.
 Becker Marine Systems, another important player in the inland port, is a leading provider of manoeuvring and energy-saving systems.
-Its products, installed on over 9,000 ships worldwide, have made significant contributions to CO2 reduction.
-This dynamic development in Harburg's inland port demonstrates the targeted promotion of synergies between research and industry and emphasises the importance of the location for maritime innovations.
+Its products, installed on over 9,000 ships worldwide, have made significant contributions to reducing CO₂ emissions globally.
+This dynamic development in Harburg's inland port demonstrates the succesful collaboration between research and industry and emphasises the location's relevance for maritime innovations.

-Infographic on transport links in the Harburg seaport industrial and commercial location
+Infographic on traffic links in the Harburg seaport industrial and commercial area

 Connectivity

-The Harburg seaport industrial and commercial location has excellent transport connections.
+The Harburg seaport industrial and commercial area features excellent transport connections.
 The site is easily accessible by car via the well-developed road network, including the A1, A7 and B75 motorways.
-Employees also benefit from efficient public transport connections: several bus routes and the S3 and S31 S-Bahn lines ensure fast and convenient accessibility from Hamburg city centre and the surrounding area.
+Employees also benefit from efficient public transport connections: several bus routes and the S3 and S31 S-Bahn lines ensure fast and convenient accessibility from Hamburg's city centre and the surrounding area.

-Infographic on the standard land values in the Harburg seaport industrial and commercial area
+Infographic on standard land values in the Harburg seaport industrial and commercial area

 Standard land values

-Infographic on hazardous operations in the Harburg seaport industrial and commercial site
+Infographic on hazardous operations in the Harburg seaport industrial and commercial area

 Hazardous operations at the location